Nonparametric estimation of the job-size distribution for an M/G/1 queue with Poisson sampling: Proofs and auxiliary results

 \subsection{Convergence of the covariance terms}

 We are interested in the convergence rate of covariance terms of the form $\Cov(g_s(V_0),g_s(V_n))$, where $g_s(\cdot)$ is a bounded function indexed by a complex parameter $s$.
 As a preliminary step, Lemma~\ref{lemma:quad_ergodic} is a general convergence rate result for the workload process sampled according to a Poisson process.
 This relies on the quadratic ergodicity of the M/G/1 workload process with a finite third moment of the job-size distribution (see \cite{TT1994} and \cite[Ch.~14.4]{book_MT2009}).
+The role of this lemma is to facilitate the application of Fubini's theorem in evaluating the expectation of infinite sums in the subsequent analysis.